Pay your tuition fees for Scottish and Rest of UK undergraduate students

 Make sure you check My Applications regularly to make sure you don't miss any messages.

-The Direct Debit plan consists of
+A standard Direct Debit plan consists of:

-- 7 monthly payments from mid-October until mid-April for an annual tuition fee
+- 7 monthly payments from mid-October until mid-April

 - 3 monthly payments for a module fee.